Industry News

 Better control of marketing compliance

-Some companies must meet strict compliance requirements: legal notices, legal approval, compliance with brand guidelines or communication rules.
+Some businesses have to meet strict compliance requirements: legal notices, legal approval, compliance with brand guidelines or communication rules.

 Centralise all content and comments

-A good online proofing tool should allow content, comments, screenshots, approvals and the different versions to be brought together in one place.
+A good online proofing tool should make it possible to bring together content, comments, screenshots, approvals and different versions in one place.

-This centralisation improves visibility over projects, makes workflows easier to implement and avoids information loss.
+This centralisation improves project visibility, makes workflows easier to implement and avoids information loss.

 Annotate content directly

-Teams should be able to annotate content directly to indicate precisely what needs to be changed.
+Teams should be able to annotate content directly to indicate exactly what needs to be changed.

-On a video, this can take the form of a comment at a precise timecode.
-On a visual, it can be an annotation on a specific area.
+On a video, this may take the form of a comment at a precise timecode.
+On a visual, it may be an annotation on a specific area.

 Define suitable workflows